Engagement Rings and Jewellery Repairs

 Our Best Sellers

-5 Steps to Making the Perfect Custom Wedding Ring
+5 Steps to Making the Perfect Custom Wedding and Engagement Rings

 Wedding and Eternity Rings

-Not only is it fashionable to design a ring yourself, it is also a decision that’s filled with sentiment.
-It means a lot to a couple to customise their wedding rings to create something that’s one-of-a-kind and really resonates with their own personalities and unique relationship.
+Not only is it fashionable to design a wedding and engagement ring yourself, but it is also a decision filled with sentiment.
+It means a lot to a couple to customise their wedding rings to create something that resonates with their personalities and unique relationships.

-Building your own ring might feel like a mammoth task, but in reality, it could be a seamless and enjoyable experience – particularly with the help of custom jewellers like Joseph George.
-Here are our 5 steps to creating the perfect wedding rings, without going over budget or letting stress take over!
+Building your ring might seem like a mammoth task.
+Still, it could be a seamless and enjoyable experience—particularly with the help of Melbourne jewellery designers like Joseph George.
+Here are our five steps to creating the perfect wedding ring without going over budget or letting stress take over!

-We know how chaotic the run-up to a wedding is, but do not leave your ring shopping until the last minute if you’re wanting to customise!
+We know how chaotic the run-up to a wedding is, but do not leave your ring shopping until the last minute if you want to customise!
 The process is extensive, from creating a concept from scratch to delivering the finished piece that you fall in love with, and you should allow for extra time for any unexpected changes along the way.

-Allow for a minimum of 3-4 weeks for the complete ring(s) to be available.
+Allow 4-5 weeks for the complete ring(s) to be available.

 2. Decide on a budget